helloworlddata/white-house-salaries/README.md

 ### Fetching

-Quickie script to get everything:
+Quickie shell commands to download the files and save them to `data/raw`

 ```sh